satwikkansal/wtfpython/README.md

 ## Surprise your friends as well!

-If you liked wtfpython, you can use these quick links to share it with your friends,
+If you like wtfpython, you can use these quick links to share it with your friends,

 [Twitter](https://twitter.com/intent/tweet?url=https://github.com/satwikkansal/wtfpython&text=If%20you%20really%20think%20you%20know%20Python,%20think%20once%20more!%20Check%20out%20wtfpython&hastags=python,wtfpython) | [Linkedin](https://www.linkedin.com/shareArticle?url=https://github.com/satwikkansal&title=What%20the%20f*ck%20Python!&summary=If%20you%20really%20thing%20you%20know%20Python,%20think%20once%20more!) | [Facebook](https://www.facebook.com/dialog/share?app_id=536779657179021&display=page&href=https%3A%2F%2Fgithub.com%2Fsatwikkansal%2Fwtfpython&quote=If%20you%20really%20think%20you%20know%20Python%2C%20think%20once%20more!)

-## Need a pdf version?
+## More content like this?

-I've received a few requests for the pdf version of wtfpython.
-You can add your details [here](https://satwikkansal.xyz/wtfpython-pdf/) to get the pdf as soon as it is finished.
+If you're interested in more content like this, you can share your email [here](https://satwikkansal.xyz/wtfpython-pdf/).